 The Main Components of ERP Software You Need

-The financial management component within your ERP system stores, monitors, and analyzes all of your financial data, including accounts payable, accounts receivable, costs, budgets, and forecasts.
+The financial management component within your ERP system stores, monitors, and analyzes your financial data, including accounts payable, accounts receivable, costs, budgets, and forecasts.
 It helps reveal insights into your spending so that you can discover profit trends and times of unusually high spending.
-You can then put that data to good use by changing whatever processes are causing lower profits or high spending, so you can maximize your profits while reducing costs.
+You can then put that data to good use by changing whatever processes are causing lower profits or high spending, maximizing your profits while reducing costs.

 Business Intelligence (BI)

-Considering how many businesses today are attempting to create data-driven decision-making processes, BI has quickly become one of the most important components of ERP software.
+Considering how many businesses today are attempting to create data-driven decision-making processes, BI has quickly become one of the most critical components of ERP software.
 The BI component of your ERP software collects and analyzes data, providing you with actionable insights related to your business processes.
-BI in ERP systems can be your organization’s eyes and ears, allowing you to monitor your chosen key performance indicators (KPIs) and make changes when those KPIs aren’t where they should be.
+BI in ERP systems can be your organization’s eyes and ears, allowing you to monitor your key performance indicators (KPIs) and make changes when they aren’t where they should be.

 Customer Relationship Management (CRM)

-Your ERP system should help bring together data that enables salespeople, and marketing planners to address customer needs, preferences, and buying patterns.
+Your ERP system should help bring together data that enables salespeople and marketers to address customer needs, preferences, and buying patterns.
 A CRM component allows you to do this by keeping track of your customer and sales data within your ERP solution.
 The insights you can gain from a CRM component help optimize your marketing and sales efforts.
-It should also better manage invoicing activities, provide relevant and real-time information for the best-prepared proposals and monitor the overall status of contracts to help you gain a better understanding and be kept informed at all times.
+It should also better manage invoicing activities, provide relevant and real-time information for the best-prepared proposals and monitor the overall status of contracts to help you understand and be kept informed at all times.

-A big benefit of CRM is tracking the buyer histories of your customers.
-With this data in hand, you can suggest additional purchases through cross-selling or upselling or try to sell them a relevant product/service when they’re otherwise not as likely to buy.
+A significant benefit of CRM is tracking the buyer histories of your customers.
+With this data, you can suggest additional purchases through cross-selling or upselling or try to sell them a relevant product/service when they’re otherwise not as likely to buy.

 Supply Chain Management

-As ERP solutions mainly cater to manufacturing and distribution companies, your ERP system should absolutely be able to monitor demand, supply, manufacturing status, logistics, and distribution in record time.
-The supply chain management (SCM) and supply chain planning (SCP) components of an ERP system are crucial for a reason.
-You need the best supply chain features to optimize your supply chain, which starts with real-time data.
+As ERP solutions mainly cater to manufacturing and distribution companies, your ERP system should be able to monitor demand, supply, manufacturing status, logistics, and distribution in record time.
+The supply chain management (SCM) and supply chain planning (SCP) components of an ERP system are crucial.
+You need the best features to optimize your supply chain, starting with real-time data.
 Real-time data allows you to keep tabs on your supply chain, so you can find and fix issues as they happen, rather than waiting until you receive the data a day or more after the fact.